 Offices: Social distancing must be maintained and face coverings must be worn in shared offices.
 Face coverings are not required when working alone in an enclosed space.
-The university will disinfect high-touch points in offices (i.e., door handles and light switches), but employees will be required to regularly sanitize their own workspace (i.e., mouse, keyboard, personal belongings).
+The University is disinfecting high-touch points in offices (i.e., door handles and light switches), but employees are required to regularly sanitize their own workspace (i.e., mouse, keyboard, personal belongings).

-Campus Services: Each unit in the University is examining campus services and developing strategies for virtual operations, delivery/curbside pickup, if possible, alternative or extended hours of operation, social distance markings, barriers, and/or enhanced signage.
+Campus Services: Each unit in the University is continuously examining campus services and developing strategies for virtual operations, delivery/curbside pickup, if possible, alternative or extended hours of operation, social distance markings, barriers, and/or enhanced signage, as needed.